 Why is a Parent-Mediated service delivery model so important?

-Atypical development often leads to atypical responsiveness from parents.
-For example, the child can occupy themselves for an extended period of time by lining up their toys into various geometric shapes and every time the parent tries to engage, the child gets very upset.
-Over time, the parent may feel more reluctant to try and engage with the child during this time because this often leads to tantrums.
-However, the result is that child’s restricted repetitive behaviours are strengthened, their defective request (e.g., a tantrum) is reinforced and they miss out on valuable social engagement.
+Different or atypical child development can often lead to atypical parental responsiveness.
+For example, a child may occupy themselves for an extended period of time by lining up their toys into various geometric shapes and every time the parent tries to engage with the child or toys, the child gets very frustrated and upset.
+Over time, the parent may feel more reluctant to try and engage with the child during this time because this often leads to challenging behavior or meltdowns.
+However, this may result in the strengthening of those rigid repetitive behaviours along with the challenging behaviour increasing all while missing out on valuable social engagement.

-Teaching parents how to maximize the engagement with their child and turn daily routines into learning opportunities that practise and teach social communicative skills allows the parent to feel more competent, acting as a protective factor for parental stress, anxiety and depression and moves their child’s developmental forward.
+By teaching parents how to maximize the engagement with their child and turn daily routines into learning opportunities that practise and teach social communicative skills allows the parent to feel more competent and effective at engaging with their child.
+This can act as a protective factor for parental stress, anxiety and depression all while moving their child’s developmental forward.

 By using a parent-mediated service delivery approach, the transaction parental cycle which may be maintaining or increasing problematic behaviours can be reversed and begin to further aid the child’s social, communication and play development.

 The SPARC is a 12 session curriculum which will focus on how to: